rhysstever/DeprecatedTowerDefenseGame/README.md

 # TowerDefenseGame
-A game built in Unity where the player must buy towers to defend their base.
-The player can also upgrade towers to strengthen their defense.
+A game built in Unity where the player must build towers to defend their base.
+Tower have different elements and can be combined to become stronger.

 ## How to Play
 1. Go to the [Versions](Versions) folder